 CALI has over 104 interactive lessons dealing with various aspects of legal research and 23 interactive lessons on legal writing.
-If you haven't slready set up your CALI account, check with the reference librarian in Heafey to receive the access codes needed to set up your individual account before accessing the lessons.
+If you haven't slready set up your CALI account, check with the reference librarian in Mabie to receive the access codes needed to set up your individual account before accessing the lessons.

 CALI Lessons on Legal Writing